-The City has just received word they have been awarded another grant from TIB in the amount of \$271,509.
-This will be used for the resurfacing of 2nd Street from Cleveland to the Memorial Bridge.
+The City also received another grant from TIB in the amount of \$271,509.
+This was used for the resurfacing of 2nd Street from Cleveland to the Memorial Bridge.
 This grant also has a 5% City match.
 The award of these grants was very exciting to the City of Asotin, as the original street surface had been in place since the early 1900's.
 November 2012, the resurfacing of 2nd Street from Cleveland Street to the Memorial Bridge was completed and was a great improvement to the City.
 2013, Curb Islands were finished with installation of the electricity and automatic sprinklers.

-The City of Asotin placed an M&O Levy on the ballot to collect taxes for street maintenance and repairs, however, it did not pass in the November 2015 and 2016 election.
+The City of Asotin placed an M&O Levy on the ballot to collect taxes for street maintenance and repairs, however, it did not pass the November 2015 and 2016 election.